 - Within three weeks of the meeting, compile minutes and transmit electronically to the Advancement Division for posting in mytridenttech.edu under Portal's Committee Sites.

 - Academic Advisory Committee Handbook.
-The Vice President of Advancement, working in conjunction with the Vice President of Academic Affairs, will annually review and update the Academic Advisory Committee handbook.
+The Vice President for Advancement, working in conjunction with the Vice President for Education, will annually review and update the Academic Advisory Committee handbook.
 Academic Managers will distribute the handbook, which outlines advisory committee responsibilities, activities and procedures, to all committee members and ex-officio members.
 An electronic copy will be available on mytridenttech.edu under Portal's Committee Sites.

 - Annual President's Meeting.
 The TTC President holds an annual meeting to recognize committee members and to provide college and program updates as well as an open forum for discussion.
 This event will qualify as one of the two scheduled meetings of the academic advisory committee if at least one half of the external committee members attend.

 - Records Retention.
 TTC has established a five-year retention schedule for academic advisory committee minutes which are stored electronically and in hard copy format in the Advancement Division according to the following General Records Retention Schedules for State Colleges and Universities (Schedules 12-804-6 Meeting Minutes, Non-Executive Levels).
 Description: Records of meetings held by non-executive level staff.
 Information includes agenda, place, date, list of attendees, and a summary of discussions and decisions.
 Also included are informational attachments such as reports, proposals, memoranda and other information distributed to officials and staff for use in making decisions for an institution.
 Retention: Until no longer needed for reference; destroy.